rakesh2971/rakesh2971/README.md

 ---

 ## Fun Fact
 > “AI is like magic, but the wand is code!” 🪄✨

----

-This version should now correctly display your **LeetCode stats**! 🚀
-Let me know if you want any further improvements.